erincatto/box2c/docs/collision.md

 ![Overlap Test](images/overlap_test.svg){html: width=30%}

 Normally you will not use the dynamic tree directly.
-Rather you will go through the b2World class for ray casts and region queries.
+Rather you will go through the `b2World` functions for ray casts and region queries.
 If you plan to instantiate your own dynamic tree, you can learn how to use it by looking at how Box2D uses it.

-## Broad-phase
-Collision processing in a physics step can be divided into narrow-phase and broad-phase.
-In the narrow-phase we compute contact points between pairs of shapes.
-Imagine we have N shapes.
-Using brute force, we would need to perform the narrow-phase for N*N/2 pairs.

-The b2BroadPhase class reduces this load by using a dynamic tree for pair management.
-This greatly reduces the number of narrow-phase calls.

-Normally you do not interact with the broad-phase directly.
-Instead, Box2D creates and manages a broad-phase internally.
-Also, b2BroadPhase is designed with Box2D's simulation loop in mind, so it is likely not suited for other use cases.